Shawn-Nichol/AndroidKotlinGuide/UserInterface/Notification/02) Create a Notification.md

 - Cancel(): for a specific notification ID.
 THis mehtod also deletes ongoing notification
 - cancelAll(): removes all of the notification you previously issued.
 - If you set a timeout when creatinga  notification using setTimeoutAFter(), the system cancels the notification after the specified duration elapses.
 If requried, you can cancel a notification before the specified timout duration elapses.

+# Note
+The Android system will remember the prioty level set by the user, if the user has set a low prioty and you are adjusting the code for a higher priority this may result in the notification not working as inteneded.
+At this point it is best to uninstall the app and reinstall it.